alvarsedano/pfSense-Certificate-Viewer/README.md

 2019/09/11: New feature: Encrypted XML config files supported.
 To decrypt the xml files is mandatory a path to openssl.exe.
 By default this script looks for the openvpn bin folder.

-Last change 2019/09/13 New feature: Also supports OPNsense backups (both encrypted and unencrypted).
+2019/09/13 New feature: Also supports OPNsense backups (both encrypted and unencrypted).

+Last change 2019/09/13: The OPNSense decrypt header is used to call openssl.

 Thanks to [pippin](https://forum.netgate.com/user/pippin) for show me the links to the pfSense docummented issue: